commonknowledge/movement-app/scripts/availability-single-path.md

 ## Script

 - Welcome to Movement!
 I'm Alex from the team, here to get you involved.
-- Two quick questions:
+Two quick questions:
 - 1. Where do you work, study, live or hang out in London roughly.
 E.g. Hackney, central or South London.
-- 2. Are you free on either Saturday or Sunday?
+- 2. Are you free on either Saturday or Sunday afternoon?

 > Saturday and Sunday are both established events people have already committed to going to.